benahm/ApexDataFramework/docs/advanced/QB/SELECT.md

 ### 4. Select one field

-using the field name
+Using the field name

   ```apex
   QB.select_x('Name')
     .from_x('Account')
   ```
-using the field object
+Using the field object

   ```apex
   QB.select_x(Account.Name)